 6.7.
 The DCO or their designee will record the specific gravity and the DCO or their designee will split the specimen into the "A" vial and the "B" vial in the presence of the student-athlete.
-The DCO or their designee will place the cap on each vial and then seal each vial under the observation of the student-athlete.
+The DCO or their designee will place the cap on each vial and then seal each vial with the barcode selected by the student-athlete under the observation of the student-athlete.